Italian South Africans: History

-Apart from a few Catholic missionaries, Italian emigration to South Africa was very limited until the end of the 19th century.
+Apart from a few Catholic missionaries, Italian immigration to South Africa was very limited until the end of the 19th century.
 Some Italian traders, such as Theresa Viglione, were present in small numbers alongside the Boers, when they made their Great Trek towards the Transvaal and Natal, but only in the early 20th century did the Italians form a small community of about 5,000 people, concentrated in the major cities of the Union of South Africa.

 In 1900, there were 200 Italians in the Cape Colony and before 1910 about 1,200 in the Transvaal which was hugely reduced after the support given by Camillo Ricchiardi's Italian Volunteer Legion to the Boer insurgents.
 Many were miners (gold prospectors), traders and builders.
 However, already in 1915, there were almost 4,000 Italians in all of South Africa, and among them many were professionals such as engineers, doctors and lawyers.
 Italian immigrants mainly found employment as stonemasons, bricklayers, craftsmen, carpenters, metal workers and railway workers.

 During Fascism there was almost no Italian emigration to South Africa, and at the outbreak of World War II about 800 Italian South Africans were interned for security reasons.

-At the end of the 1940s, many thousands of Italian ex-internees, who had established working relationships with South Africans during their imprisonment, decided to emigrate to South Africa.
+At the end of the 1940s, many thousands of Italian ex-internees, who had established working relationships with South Africans during their imprisonment, decided to immigrate to South Africa.
 This was the case of the father of Italian South African runner Marcello Fiasconaro, an Italian pilot shot down during a bombing in Kenya and interned in Zonderwater.
 Numerous families of Istrian-Dalmatian exiles reached South Africa.

 In the 1950s, the South African government began to favor the immigration of Italians, who settled mainly in the Cape Province.
 Subsequently, with the beginning of Apartheid, a selected flow of Italians was promoted, also with the aim of increasing the white population in South Africa.

 In the early 1970s, there were over 40,000 Italians in South Africa, scattered throughout the provinces but concentrated in the main cities.
 Some of these Italians had taken refuge in South Africa, escaping the decolonization of Rhodesia and other African states.

 In the 1990s, a period of crisis began for Italian South Africans and many returned to Europe; however, the majority successfully integrated into the multiracial society of contemporary South Africa.

 The Italian community consists of over 77,400 people (0.1–2% of South Africa's population), half of whom have Italian citizenship.
 Those of Venetian origin number about 5,000, mainly residing in Johannesburg, while the most numerous Italian regional communities are the southern ones.
 The official Italian registry records 28,059 Italians residing in South Africa in 2007, excluding South Africans with dual citizenship.